BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_1_Starting_the_Regtest.md

-# 15.1: Starting the Regtest
+# A3.1: Starting the Regtest

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-This document explains how to build a Regtest (Regression Test) by hand to be able to develop new applications without the need to interact with other peers and blocks.
-Bitcoin Core’s regression test mode (regtest mode) lets you instantly create a brand-new private block chain with the same basic rules as testnet—but one major difference: you choose when to create new blocks, so you have complete control over the environment.
+This document explains how to build a Regtest (Regression Test) Bitcoin setup by hand to be able to develop new applications without the need to interact with other peers and blocks.
+Bitcoin Core’s regression test mode (regtest mode) lets you instantly create a brand-new private block chain with the same basic rules as testnet, but with one major difference: you choose when to create new blocks, so you have complete control over the environment.

 ## Starting Bitcoind on Regtest

-After [setting up your Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md), you are now able to use Regtest.
-To start Bitcoind (Bitcoin Daemon) on Regtest and create a private Blockchain, you have to use the following command:
+After [setting up your Bitcoin-Core VPS](02_0_Setting_Up_a_Bitcoin-Core_VPS.md) or [compiling from source](A2_0_Compiling_Bitcoin_from_Source.md), you are now able to use Regtest.
+To start your `bitcoind` on Regtest and create a private Blockchain, use the following command:
 ```
 $ bitcoind -regtest -daemon
 ```